Dialpad is a well-known business phone system, but it’s not the right choice for everyone. Some businesses look for other options for many reasons.

 Dialpad, on the other hand, is a full business phone system.
 It offers unlimited calling, SMS/MMS, and AI-powered voicemail transcription.

-It’s the better pick for businesses that need call routing, CRM integrations, and AI-driven analytics to improve customer communication and sales.
+It’s a better pick for businesses that need call routing, CRM integrations, and AI-driven analytics to improve customer communication and sales.

 Recommended reading